Claiming Strategies For

 There are two claiming strategies for couples that have been effectively eliminated by the Bipartisan Budget Act of 2015, but may still apply for those who were grandfathered in.

-- In order to apply the file-and-suspend, he or she must have led and suspended on or before April 29, 2016.13
+- - In order to apply the file-and-suspend strategy, he or she must have filed and suspended on or before April 29, 2016.14

-- The higher-earning spouse led for benefits at 66 and immediately suspended payments until full retirement age or later.
+- - The higher-earning spouse filed for benefits at 66 and immediately suspended payments until full retirement age or later.

-- The lower-earning spouse claimed spousal benefits.
-He or she was only able to claim benefits, because the higher-earning spouse initially led for the benefits.
+- - The lower-earning spouse claimed spousal benefits.
+He or she was only able to claim benefits because the higher-earning spouse initially filed for the benefits.